JoieEnsor/pm-suite/README.md

 Use `net describe pmsampsize, from(https://joieensor.github.io/pm-suite/)` to see the details of the "pmsampsize" example package.

 Then use `net install pmsampsize` to install the first package.
 It contains one command called `pmsampsize`.

+If you know which package you wish you install you can install directly using for example - `net install pmsampsize, from("https://joieensor.github.io/pm-suite")`